harsh-vardhan7695/my-localGPT/README.md

 ## 📄 License

-This project is based on the original LocalGPT and includes optimizations for Mac M4.
+This project idea was taken from PrivateGPT.
 Please see LICENSE file for details.

 ## 🙏 Acknowledgments

-- Original LocalGPT project by PromtEngineer
+- PrivateGPT
 - LangChain for the RAG framework
 - Hugging Face for model hosting
 - Meta for LLaMA models
-- Apple for Metal Performance Shaders

 ---

-**Made with ❤️ for Mac M4 users**

 For issues or questions, please open a GitHub issue or reach out to the community!